AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/web-analytics-integrations/integrate-rtp-with-google-universal-analytics.md

 ## Intro {#intro}

-Leverage [!DNL Google Universal Analytics] (GUA) with Marketo Real-Time Personalization's (RTP) firmographic and personalization data to better measure and analyze your online marketing efforts.
+Leverage [!DNL Google Universal Analytics] (GUA) with [!DNL Marketo Real-Time Personalization]'s (RTP) firmographic and personalization data to better measure and analyze your online marketing efforts.

-This post explains how to set up and integrate the Marketo Real-Time Personalization (RTP) platform with [!DNL Google Universal Analytics] (GUA) accounts.
+This post explains how to set up and integrate the [!DNL Marketo Real-Time Personalization] (RTP) platform with [!DNL Google Universal Analytics] (GUA) accounts.
 RTP data can be appended to your GUA account allowing you to view and see the performance of organizations, industries, firmographics and RTP segments visiting your website.

 **[!DNL Google Universal Analytics]**